elawy/AntColony_Project/README.md

 summation probAddition takes place.
 In the last step the actual probability prob will be calculated with help of a for loop.
 To calculate the probability the pheromone values 𝜏𝑖,𝑗 between the current i and the potentially next nodes j are retrieved.
-How these are stored is explained in more detail in section 3.4.3 pheromoneUpdate().
 The distance between the nodes 𝑑𝑖,𝑗 are also saved in the class Node as isDiagonal.
 Only the number 1 or √2 can be stored in the variable.

 <img src= "https://github.com/elawy/AntColony_Project/assets/48498386/12b57bb2-352b-4f53-85bd-9685f5481c53" width="500" height="200">